SciMed/style-guide/README.md

 * Beware of the behavior of the `update_attribute` method.
 It doesn't run the model validations (unlike `update_attributes`) and could easily corrupt the model state.
-* Use user-friendly URLs.
-Show some descriptive attribute of the model in the URL rather than its `id`.
-There is more than one way to achieve this:
-  * Override the `to_param` method of the model.
-This method is used by Rails for constructing a URL to the object.
-    The default implementation returns the `id` of the record as a String.
-It could be overridden to include another human-readable attribute.

-        ```Ruby
-        class Person
-          def to_param
-            "#{id} #{name}".parameterize
-          end
-        end
-        ```

-    In order to convert this to a URL-friendly value, `parameterize` should be called on the string.
-The `id` of the object needs to be at the beginning so that it can be found by the `find` method of ActiveRecord.

   * Use the `friendly_id` gem.
 It allows creation of human-readable URLs by using some descriptive attribute of the model instead of its `id`.

         ```Ruby